 Please view the report here: Humber Digital Skills Analysis July 2020

-Humber Covid-19 Economic Impact Assessment Report July 2020
+Humber Covid-19 Economic Impact Assessment Report July 2020 and December 2020

 The Employment and Skills Board commissioned an economic impact assessment of the impact of Covid-19 on the Humber area to inform employment and skills recovery plans.

 Please send any enquiries to email@example.com